Growing Potatoes takes up

 Harvesting

-potatoes takes place after the plant has flowered and the plant tops
+potatoes takes place after the plant has flowered, the leafy parts turn

 start to